Go to content

 16. 8.
 2023

 Get to know the heart of Bohemia, its natural and cultural beauty, traditions and unique atmosphere!
 These places are all within a stone’s throw from Prague, so feel free to be inspired.
-Central Bohemia is a treasure trove of travel tips, this time we are going to Beroun, Křivoklát and the Bohemian Paradise.
+Central Bohemia is a treasure trove of travel tips, this time we are going to Beroun, Křivoklát and the Bohemian Karst.

 i